guynir42/AstroRetriever/README.md

 As long as the datasets are associated with a database object, there is no need to know the file name, path or key.
-Simply load the objects from database and use the `data`.
+Simply load the objects from database and use the `data` attribute.
 The dataset objects also have some plotting tools that can be used to quickly visualize the data.
 These will lazy load the `data` attribute from disk.